 TikTok has higher engagement rates than other platforms, and users are more likely to make purchases.

 All marketers know that data is crucial to understanding the success of marketing campaigns.
-At the moment, it doesn’t seem as though the platform can integrate with your preferred insights tool.
+At the moment, the platform has limited integrations with other insight tools.

-Should you choose to incorporate TikTok’s new service into your marketing strategy, it can be a valuable tool for growth.
+Should you choose to incorporate TikTok into your advertising strategy, it can be a valuable tool for growth.
 While the app does call for niche types of content, brands and businesses can diversify their strategy and advertise to a new audience.